arnabwahid/wordpress-bootstrap/README.md

-WORDPRESS BOOTSTRAP
+WP-BOOTSTRAP
 ===================

-Twitter's bootstrap (http://twitter.github.com/bootstrap) in Wordpress theme form.
+Bootstrap (http://twitter.github.io/bootstrap) in Wordpress theme form.
 Using Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones).

 FEATURES
 ________

-We’ve built the WordPress Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
-It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.1.1 of Twitter’s Bootstrap.
+We’ve built the WP-Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
+It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.3.1 of Bootstrap.

-Here’s what we’ve got so far.
 Star this project on Github to keep up with its progress.

 Responsive
 __________